Newly Made Camera (1980s)

 |This is a pinhole camera made of

-A pinhole camera is simply a dark box with a tiny hole at one end and film on the other end.
+A pinhole camera is a dark box with a tiny hole at one end and film on the other end.
 There is no lens to focus the light.
 Instead, the pinhole projects a dim upside-down image on the film.
-You can find out more about pinhole cameras by entering "pinhole camera" into your favorite search engine.

 I built this camera back in the 1980s.
 It's a scale model of my favorite camera at that time, the Pentax MX 35mm SLR (single-lens reflex) camera.
 In 2005, burglars broke into my home.
-Looking for valuables, they ripped open my cardboard camera -- a strange place to look.
+Looking for valuables, they ripped open my cardboard camera.
 Fortunately, the damage was not too hard to repair, and the camera is again in working order.
 The near-loss of my camera prompted me to write this description and post it on the Web.

 Questions or comments about the Pentax MX pinhole camera?
 Go to the Dog Daze Guest Book